| home |

 With a final rate

 Fig 10 1/- plate surcharge In all, does the exhibitor have good understanding and knowledge of the subject? does the exhibitor demonstrate this knowledge?.
 Railway parcel stamps lack published information and there are few sources for obtaining material.
-Thus the depth of original research and the difficulty of acquisition of unusual material should be taken into account when an exhibit is compared with one from the more traditional class, even though parcel stamps are exhibited in traditional.
-Treatment is left to the judge’s expertise with the exhibitor following the FIP SREV’s which can be found at the FIP web site here: http://www.f-i-p.ch/ The writer can be contacted at this email address: dave1@bigpond.net.au © copyright 1997 on
+Thus the depth of original research and the difficulty of acquisition of unusual material should be taken into account when an exhibit is compared with one from the more traditional class, even though parcel stamps are exhibited in the revenue class.
+Treatment is left to the judge’s expertise with the exhibitor following the FIP SREV’s which can be found at the FIP web site here: https://www.f-i-p.ch/ The writer can be contacted at this email address: Dave © copyright 1997 on

 All Graphics.